TheAgilityCollective/DNA/_docs/why-this-works.md

 Why this model works
 =============================

-After years of experimenting, several organisations like Crisp have developed and evolved a operational model that works really well for us! ...and it works for a number of reasons.
+After many years of experimenting, several organisations like Crisp (in Sweden) have developed and evolved an operational model that works really well for us! ...and it works for a number of reasons.
 - First, adopting something like this fits our lean thinking and brand.
-Much like developers forking code on github, we can do it for our own DNA.
+Much like developers forking code on github, we can do it for our own operating principles and business rules ...our DNA.
-- This allows us to learn and build on the experience of others, to quickly build a business which has focus on the important things ...like servicing our customers! rather than expending huge energy servicing internal needs.
+- This allows us to learn and build on the experience of others, to quickly build a business which has focus on more important things ...like servicing our customers! rather than expending huge energy servicing internal needs.
 - Building a sucessful operational model is a huge overhead and can take years to get right.
 Failure to get it right is probably the main reason many startup bussinesses fail quickly.

-Here is Crisps discription of why this works in this cause-effect diagram.
+Here is Crisps discription of why this works for them, from their cause-effect diagram.

 ![WhyItWorks](../assets/WhyItWorks.png "WhyItWorks")